cboettig/2015/_posts/2015-01-01-notebook-maintenance-and-scaling.md

 TO DO:

+- [ ] Plan for `labnotebook` repo.
+History is preserved, but issues, github stars, etc.  Use as template for the new years?
+- [ ] Activate!
+Remove CNAME from `labnotebook` repo, add `www` CNAME to `cboettig.github.io`.
+Consider removing `gh-pages` branch of lab-notebook?
 - [ ] Fix / workaround for the root atom feeds.
 - [ ] Automated deploy for active and root repositories
+- [ ] Syncing assets, layout, and deploy scripts?
+Or allow these to diverge and newer notebooks to look different than older ones?

 <!--
 Repo files are 21Mb (zipped).